 Even though I began with the goal of just creating a little printable summer calendar for myself, it evolved into something much bigger…as you can see ;-) So I decided to package it all up together as this 16 page Printable Summer Activity Binder and offer it for sale in my Etsy shop.
 If you, like me, are looking for ways to be a little more proactive with your summer this year, I think you’ll find it very useful!

 But if you’re looking for just a simple free printable summer calendar to help get your summer sketched out, you’re in luck!
-I’ve included the monthly calendars for May, June, July, and August here for free.
-(If you’re looking for the “At a Glance” one page 2018 calendar, you can find that in the full package here.)
+I’ve included the UNDATED monthly calendars for May, June, July, and August here for free, so you can reprint them to use them year after year.
+(If you’re looking for the “At a Glance” one page calendar, you can find that in the full package here – updated to the current year)

 Whew!
 Writing all that out for you makes it sound like I’m going to be a task-master this summer…but really, I think that by being more organized and proactive about our plans on the front-end, I’m setting up our family to be able to spend some true quality time together.
 I’m not micro-managing our calendar by any means, and just about everything is flexible, so we’ll have plenty of opportunities to be spontaneous.
 I’m just excited to soak up some sun, relax, and have a beautiful and fun summer together with my loved ones.
 I wish the same to you!